domoszlai/arduino-frequency-counter/README.md

 * frequency_counter_attiny.cpp: counting on ATTiny

 The Pin-Change Interrupt based method ported to ATTiny.
 It should work on all of the ATTiny chips, except ATTiny13.
+You probably want to use at least 8MHz clock frequency for counting (please note that the minimal voltage requirement of the chip depends on the clock frequency).

 * frequency_counter_TC.cpp: counting with a hardware timer/counter